 I try to imagine a call-sign that will work.
 It mustn’t be a number that they will recognize as belonging to a different sort of airplane — I’m sunk if I happen to give them the number of a famous bizjet or a courier they talk to every day.
 Plus, this needs to be a nom de vol that I can easily remember, or else I’m likely to tip my hand at the start.
 I have the better part of an hour to think this over.

 Out of the mountains again and flying west along I-90, I begin to feel confident.
 Over Issaquah I turn my attention to the radio.
 There are four controller positions at Boeing: Eastside (short runway), Westside (long runway), Ground Control, and Clearance Delivery.
 This time of night the short runway’s closed and they’re all the same guy, and I will talk to him on the first two or three of these frequencies by turn.

-“And Boeing Tower, Cessna Eight-Zero Two-Niner-One, North Mercer with Sierra.”
+“And Boeing Tower, Cessna Eight-Zero Two-Niner-One, North Mercer with November.”

 - Really, the plane in question was N53483.
 Interestingly, I don’t think I even remembered the “Zero-Zero-Bravo-or-Two-Niner-One” episode until this was all over.

 - I knew of a guy who thought it would be fun to do a touch-and-go at SeaTac in the middle of the night.
 There was no prohibition against this, and the tower happily went along, but some time later the owner of the airplane that he was flying received a bill from the Port of Seattle for a landing fee.
 Seems it was only $25 at the time, for a small airplane at least.
 Our story suggests that a practical joker could have had some fun with this; but also that sometimes there’s somebody actually taking notes.